People Power (Australia): History

 The party was first established in 2000 by Vern Hughes and Crikey founder Stephen Mayne, only to be suspended at the end of 2001.
 It was then re-established in 2004 and registered in 2006.

 Werriwa by-election

 A member of People Power, Deborah Locke, was one of the candidates for the 2005 Werriwa by-election that was caused by the sudden resignation of Mark Latham from parliament.
 However, People Power did not have official party status at the time and she was required to stand as an independent candidate.
 She received 3.1% of the vote, placing her 9th out of 16 candidates.

 Victorian state election 2006

 People Power contested the Victorian state election in November 2006.
 The party fielded candidates for seats in both houses of Parliament.

 On 19 September, the party's election preparations were interrupted by the resignation of lead candidate Jack Reilly and reports in the media that there were irregularities in their party registration.

 The party did not win a seat in either house of Parliament.

+People Power dissolved in late 2006 amidst severe internal recriminations.
+Following an October 2006 dispute between Vern Hughes and Robyn Allcock, the party's communication director, over drug policy, Hughes issued a press release expelling Stephen Mayne from the party on 29 November.
+Hughes argued Mayne was power-hungry and focused on himself, while Mayne stated that Hughes was authoritarian and obsessed with control.